 The Carson Valley Eagle & Ag Event is a special time to visit and see the Carson Valley

 The Summer Green grass is nowhere to be found, but the mountains are dressed in White peaks and Purple shadows.
-The Carson River typically flows with a higher water level.
-The Cattle are herded up and are abundantly showcased along the roadsides.
+This is because the Carson River typically flows with a higher water level.
+So the Cattle are herded up and are abundantly showcased along the roadsides.
 And with the Cattle comes birthing season.
-(Ok, yes I just wrote birthing season, a little strange I know but hang in there with me.)
+(Ok, yes, I just wrote birthing season, a little strange, I know, but hang in there with me.)

 But Here are 7 recreational opportunities to try while you are in town for the weekend.

-- Mountain Bike the Pinenuts – With moderate Temperatures the Pinenuts are a perfect place to get out the Mountain Bike and explore the wide open range of The Carson Valley’s East Side.
+Mountain Bike the Pinenuts – With moderate Temperatures, the Pinenuts are a perfect place to get out the Mountain Bike and explore the wide open range of The Carson Valley’s East Side.

-- Horseback Ride the Fay Luther Trail – Bring the Horses and enjoy one of our local favorites for recreational Horseback riding & Hiking.
+Horseback Ride the Fay Luther Trail – Bring the Horses and enjoy one of our local favorites for recreational Horseback riding & Hiking.
 Another place to possibly see the Eagles and Hawks perched up in the trees at the base of the Sierra